stray-codes/chordinator/README.md

  - [Tonal](https://github.com/tonaljs/tonal) is an amazing music theory library.
 I used it to convert between midi numbers and note names; to detect chord names and many other things.
  - [Tone.js](https://tonejs.github.io/) is a Web Audio framework for creating interactive music in the browser.
 All sounds you hear on my website are created with this framework.

-## Building Project and Selfhosting
+## Building and Selfhosting
 This project was made with [Preact](https://preactjs.com/).
 You can build and selfhost it yourself.

--   `pnpm install` - Install all dependencies
+-   `pnpm install` - Installs all dependencies

 -   `pnpm run dev` - Starts a dev server at http://localhost:5173/